mredenti/ModernCMake/slides/episodes/installing.md

 # Installing

+## Overview

+In previous chapters, we have shown how to configure, build, and test our projects using CMake.
+Installing projects is an equally important part of the developer's toolbox, and this chapter will demonstrate how to achieve that

+We will walk you through the various steps to be taken in refining the installation of a simple C++ project: from making sure that important files built in your project are copied over to the right directories, to ensuring that other projects depending on your work can detect it using CMake.
+The four recipes in this chapter will build upon the simple example given in Chapter 1, From a Simple Executable to Libraries, Recipe 3, Building and linking shared and static libraries.
+There we tried to build a very simple library and link it into an executable.
+We also showed how to build both a static and a shared library out of the same source files.
+In this chapter, we will go a bit deeper and discuss and formalize what happens at install time.

+## Installing your project

+In this very first recipe, we will introduce our small project and some of the basic concepts that will be used also in the subsequent recipes.
+Installing files, libraries, and executables is a very basic task, but it can present some pitfalls.
+We will walk you through these and show you how to effectively avoid many of them with CMake.

 ## From docs

 - Software is typically installed into a directory separate from the source and build trees.
 This allows it to be distributed in a clean form and isolates users from the details of the build process.